Tobias-deWerk/PairWiseAlignmentViz/README.md

 - `--gap-height-scale`: multiplier applied to gap amplitudes before capping at the maximum height (default: 0.04).
 - `--indel-height-scale`: multiplier used when computing the height of short bird-beak indels (default: 0.04).
 - `--gap-label-size`: font size for the `+x bp` annotations placed on gap glyphs (default: 8.0; pass `NA` or `NULL` to hide labels).
+- `--query-annotation`: path to a per-stream gene annotation file for the query backbone.
+Each annotation file contains tab-delimited gene and feature records (see below).
+- `--reference-annotation`: path to a per-stream gene annotation file for the reference backbone.
+- `--annotation-label-size`: font size for the gene labels drawn alongside annotations (default: 10.0; pass `NA` or `NULL` to hide labels).
+- `--annotation-thickness`: line width used for coding segments in gene annotations (default: 4.0).
+- `--annotation-alpha`: alpha transparency applied to annotation overlays (default: 0.85).
+- `--reference-annotation-color`: color used for reference annotations (default: `#984ea3`).
+- `--query-annotation-color`: color used for query annotations (default: `#ff7f00`).
+- `--annotation-label-jitter`: horizontal jitter amplitude for annotation labels to reduce overlap (default: 0.35; set to 0 to disable).
+- `--annotation-max-layers`: maximum number of stacked annotation tracks drawn per stream (default: 3).
+- `--annotation-spacing`: vertical distance (in data units) between stacked annotation tracks (default: 0.8; set to 0 to collapse them onto the backbone).

 Insertions that meet or exceed `--min-gap-size` are rendered as smooth, fixed-width Bezier arcs that peel away from the backbone and rejoin it with a mirrored slope.